On Error Correction for Nonvolatile Processing-In-Memory: Appendix: Electrical Characterization

-{\bf STT and SOT/SHE-based PiM:} Extending the analysis in \cite{zabihi2018memory} to the serial and parallel (with respect to how the resistances of the two outputs are connected in the resistive division network corresponding to the underlying logic gate) multiple output gate operation, using the ``Today's MTJ'' parameter set, we obtain Equation \eqref{eq:parallel} for the parallel case:
+{\bf STT and SOT/SHE:} Extending the analysis in \cite{zabihi2018memory} to the serial and parallel (with respect to how the resistances of the two outputs are connected in the resistive division network corresponding to the underlying logic gate) multiple output gate operation, using the ``Today's MTJ'' parameter set (of \cite{zabihi2018memory}), we obtain Equation \eqref{eq:parallel} for the parallel case:

 Equation \eqref{eq:series} captures the serial case: